+EVALUATION RESPONSE

+YES Conduct Evaluation No. 2

-EVALUATION RESPONSE Evaluation No.1: It remains unknown if a bushfire warning has been issued.
-Conduct Evaluation No. 2 A warning is issued.
+Evaluation No.1: It remains unknown if a bushfire warning has been issued.
+NO A warning is issued.
 Refer to the Primary Guidance Table and identify if the trigger to implement a different procedure applies and proceed to implement that procedure.

-Evaluation No.2: Is the bushfire relatively close, continuing to develop and you are concerned for the immediate safety of persons ansite?
-Refer to the Primary Guidance Table and identify the emergency procedure corresponding to Implementation Trigger A and implement this procedure. persons onsite?
+Evaluation No.2: Is the bushfire relatively close, continuing to develop and you are concerned for the immediate safety of persons onsite?
+YES Refer to the Primary Guidance Table and identify the emergency procedure corresponding to Implementation Trigger A and implement this procedure.

 NO Continue the Elevated Threat Procedure.